Nolstan/Python-Library/README.md

 - Search for books
 - View total count of books

+### Default Admin Credentials
+- Admin ID: `someword` (hardcoded in the system)
+- You'll need to create an admin account first using this ID

 ### Student Functions
 - Borrow available books
 - Search for books